I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_ata_pass_through_ex.md

 </tr>
 </table>

-`DataBufferOffset`

-Specifies the offset, in bytes, from the beginning of this structure to the data buffer.

-`DataTransferLength`

-Indicates the size, in bytes, of the data buffer.
-If an underrun occurs, the miniport driver must update this member to the number of bytes that were actually transferred.

-`Length`

-Specifies the length in bytes of the ATA_PASS_THROUGH_EX structure.

-`Lun`

-Indicates the logical unit number of the device.
-This value is set by the port driver.

-`PathId`

-Contains an integer that indicates the IDE port or bus for the request.
-This value is set by the port driver.

-`PreviousTaskFile`

-Specifies the contents of the task file input registers prior to the current pass-through command.
-This member is not used when the ATA_FLAGS_48BIT_COMMAND flag is not set.

-`ReservedAsUchar`

-Reserved for future use.

-`ReservedAsUlong`

-Reserved for future use.

-`TargetId`

-Contains an integer that indicates the target device on the bus.
-This value is set by the port driver.

-`TimeOutValue`

-Indicates the number of seconds that are allowed for the request to execute before the OS-specific port driver determines that the request has timed out.

 ## Remarks
 <a href="..\ntddscsi\ni-ntddscsi-ioctl_ata_pass_through.md">IOCTL_ATA_PASS_THROUGH</a> is a buffered device control request.
 To bypass buffering in system memory, callers should use <a href="..\ntddscsi\ni-ntddscsi-ioctl_ata_pass_through_direct.md">IOCTL_ATA_PASS_THROUGH_DIRECT</a> and <a href="..\ntddscsi\ns-ntddscsi-_ata_pass_through_direct.md">ATA_PASS_THROUGH_DIRECT</a>.
 When handling an IOCTL_ATA_PASS_THROUGH_DIRECT request, the system locks down the buffer in user memory and the device accesses this memory directly.